T1imiii/hoyochar/blueprint.md

 *   **Responsive Design:** The layout is designed to be functional across different screen sizes.

 ### Home Page
-*   A visually appealing landing page with a background image and a call-to-action to start exploring the character sections.
+*   **Redesigned Layout:** A visually appealing landing page with a large central logo and three interactive navigation cards.
+*   **Navigation Cards:** Each card represents a main section of the site (Characters, Music, News), featuring a relevant image, a short description, and a button to navigate to the section.

 ### Character Pages
 *   **Game Selection:** Users can choose to view characters from Genshin Impact, Honkai Star Rail, or Zenless Zone Zero via a dropdown menu.